-The sale of vacant school property in Mineola to a luxury apartment developer would soften the Corpus Christi Church’s debt should the Mineola Village Board approve a plan to build a 197-unit apartment building on Searing Avenue.
+The sale of vacant parochial school property in Mineola to a luxury apartment developer would soften the Corpus Christi Church’s debt if the Mineola Village Board approve a plan to build a 197-unit apartment building on Searing Avenue.
 The church currently owes upwards of $400,000 to the Diocese of Rockville Centre.

 “We have a smaller congregation now,” church Monsignor Robert Batule said at a packed public hearing last Wednesday, Nov.
 4. “It’s much more difficult to maintain our services to provide upkeep and maintenance of our buildings.”

 Mill Creek Residential Trust plans to construct two, four-story apartment buildings on the north and south side of Searing Avenue after demolishing part of the old Corpus Christi School and one residential home if given the go-ahead.
 The north building would house 96 units including a rooftop lounge, a courtyard and club room.

 The south structure would stand the same as the north building, but decline to three stories toward the Mineola Athletic Association ball fields.
 It would have an outdoor pool, a fitness center and similar amenities to the north dwellings, according to John Farrell, MCRT’s legal counsel of Sahn Ward Coschignano.